Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

     status_listen = 0.0.0.0:8100
     ```

-    This will make the Status API listen on port 8100.
+    This will make the Status API server listen on port `8100` on all interfaces of the system.
 You can change the port number to any available port on your system.

 4. Save the configuration file and restart Kong to apply the changes.